moloch--/reasonably-secure-electron/README.md

 ![Angular Compiler](blog/images/angular-connect-0.png)

 This leaves no ambiguity for an attacker to construct an injection vulnerability, and is one of the main reasons it's so hard to find XSS vulnerabilities in Angular (2+) and React based applications.
-Since the templates are lexically parsed, the framework knows the exact context in which a given value will be used, and can implement the correct encoding and/or sanitization routines (`property('name', ctx.name)` in the example above).
-Well, at least the ones that don't use React's `dangerouslySetInnerHTML()` and Angular's counterpart [`bypassSecurityTrustHtml()`](https://angular.io/api/platform-browser/DomSanitizer#bypassSecurityTrustHtml).
+Since the templates are lexically parsed, the framework knows the exact context in which a given value will be used, and can implement the correct encoding and/or sanitization routines: `property('name', ctx.name)` in the example above.
+Well, at least the applications that don't use React's `dangerouslySetInnerHTML()` and Angular's counterpart [`bypassSecurityTrustHtml()`](https://angular.io/api/platform-browser/DomSanitizer#bypassSecurityTrustHtml).

 This is our first an most important design choice when it comes to building our reasonably secure Electron application.
 We will __never__ directly interact with the DOM, and instead defer to Angular to handle that interaction for us.
 Additionally, we will __never__ call `bypassSecurityTrustHtml()` or any related function.
 By avoiding any direct interaction with the DOM, we make an attacker's job incredibly hard.